-Nearly one-third of American adults have high blood pressure (hypertension), according to the Centers for Disease Control and Prevention.
+Around 103 million American adults have high blood pressure (hypertension), according to the American Heart Association.
 If you have high blood pressure, you can lower your blood pressure by eating a healthy diet.

 A healthy diet emphasizes:

 Many foods and beverages can prevent you from lowering your blood pressure.
-Keep reading to learn about nine that you should limit or avoid if you have high blood pressure.
+Here are nine examples of things to limit or avoid if you have high blood pressure.